jwlodek/py_cui/docs/colors.md

 self.text_block.add_text_color_rule('@.*@', py_cui.CYAN_ON_BLACK, 'contains', match_type='regex')
 ```
 The above color rule will color all matches of @ ... @ cyan in the text of the textblock.

+In addition, if your widget uses selected text and you wish for it to apply a different color in that case, an additional parameter is
+passed into the `add_text_color_rule` function, namely: `selected_color=py_cui.GREEN_ON_WHITE`, specifying the color of the match
+in the event that text is selected.
+This is important, for example, for color rules applied to scroll menus, since the current position in
+the menu is rendered as "selected" text.